biopython/biopython.github.io/wiki/PhyloXML.md

-The child nodes and attributes of each XML node are mapped onto classes in the PhyloXML module, keeping the names the same where possible; the XML document structure is closely mirrored in the Phyloxml objects produced by Bio.Phylo.PhyloXMLIO.read().
+The child nodes and attributes of each XML node are mapped onto classes in the PhyloXML module, keeping the names the same where possible; the XML document structure is closely mirrored in the Phyloxml objects produced by Bio.Phylo.PhyloXMLIO.read(), and the Phylogeny objects produced by Bio.Phylo.read() and parse().

-For example, this XML:
+For example, this XML (from Tests/PhyloXML/example.xml):

     <phyloxml>
        <phylogeny rooted="true">